bummbummgarage/bummbummgarage.github.io/modules/clock-ii-0.1/index.md

 ## Improvement Potential

 The next time I build one of these I will add the ability to change the rate ranges.
-This could be done with a switch for two or more capacitors instead of a C1.
+This could be done with a switch for two or more capacitors instead of C1.
 I would also add a gates-to-trigger converter inside this module and have an additional output for it.

 <!-- Instagram + Reddit Links -->